Have you ever asked this question? Why did God create man if he knew he was going to sin?

 Rom 5:8 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.

 We see then that God is not to blame for the sinful choices and condition of man.
 He made man with the most coveted of all freedoms, the freedom to choose his own destiny.
-Furthermore, before Adam was ever created, he made a plan of salvation to forgive man of his sin through Jesus Christ.
+Furthermore, before Adam was ever created, God made a plan of salvation to redeem man from the bondage of sin.

 2Co 5:21 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

 Rom 10:9 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.